Running nose: Signs and symptoms

 Rhinorrhea is characterized by an excess amount of mucus production in response to parasympathetic stimulation and inflammatory cytokines by mucous membranes that line the nasal cavities.
 The membranes create mucus faster than it can be processed, causing a backup of mucus in the nasal cavities.
 As the cavity fills up, it blocks off the air passageway, causing difficulty breathing through the nose.
 Air caught in nasal cavities – namely the sinus cavities, cannot be released and the resulting pressure may cause a headache or facial pain.
 If the sinus passage remains blocked, there is a chance that sinusitis may result.
 If the mucus backs up through the Eustachian tube, it may result in ear pain or an ear infection.
 Excess mucus accumulating in the throat or back of the nose may cause a post-nasal drip, resulting in a sore throat or coughing.
 Additional symptoms include lacrimation, sneezing, nosebleeds, and nasal discharge.

 Causes

-A runny nose can be caused by anything that irritates or inflames the nasal tissues, including infections such as the common cold, influenza, allergies and various irritants.
-Some people have a chronic runny nose for no apparent reason (non-allergic rhinitis or vasomotor rhinitis).
+A running nose can be caused by anything that irritates or inflames the nasal tissues, including infections such as the common cold, influenza, allergies and various irritants.
+Some people have a chronic running nose for no apparent reason (non-allergic rhinitis or vasomotor rhinitis).
 Less common causes include polyps, a foreign body, a tumor or migraine-like headaches.
 Some causes of rhinorrhea include: acute sinusitis (nasal and sinus infection), allergies, chronic sinusitis, common cold, coronaviruses (COVID-19), decongestant nasal spray overuse, deviated septum, dry air, eosinophilic granulomatosis with polyangiitis, granulomatosis with polyangiitis, hormonal changes, influenza (flu), lodged object, medicines (such as those used to treat high blood pressure, erectile dysfunction, depression, seizures and other conditions), nasal polyps, non-allergic rhinitis (chronic congestion or sneezing not related to allergies), occupational asthma, pregnancy, respiratory syncytial virus (RSV), spinal fluid leak, and tobacco smoke.